-The University of Northampton Bursary will be paid to eligible students who commence a full time undergraduate course paying £9,000 in 2016/17 (eligibility criteria apply).
+The University of Northampton Bursary will be paid to eligible students who commence a full-time undergraduate course paying £9,250 in 2017/18.

 This is an income related bursary and does not have to be repaid.
-It will not affect payment of a student’s maintenance loans.
+It will not affect payment of your maintenance loans.

 Continuing students from previous academic years whose circumstances remain unchanged will remain on their existing bursary scheme.

 Who is eligible for the University of Northampton Bursary?